 Melbourne in 3 Days

-We started our most recent trip to Australia in Melbourne, spending three days there before setting off along the Great Ocean Road.
-The first two days covered popular attractions, with day three becoming more niche, visiting the film set of Neighbours and following in the footsteps of my great great grandfather who lived here over a century ago.
-However, I would thoroughly recommend all the activities listed, regardless of your viewing preferences/ genealogical roots.
+We started our 2 week Australian Road Trip in Melbourne, spending 3 days there before setting off along the Great Ocean Road.
+The first 2 days covered popular city attractions, with the third day becoming more niche, visiting the film set of Neighbours and following in the footsteps of my great great grandfather who lived in Port Melbourne over a century ago.
+However, I would thoroughly recommend all the activities listed, regardless of your viewing preferences or genealogical roots.

 Melbourne has an extensive public transport network of buses, trams and trains.
 Although it’s also a lovely city to just wander around on foot and we mostly did just that, with the occasional tram ride.